kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 There's nothing special about the ConfigMap itself that causes different portions to apply to different Pods.
-Each Pod will decide which portion to look at as it's initializing, based on information provided by the Stateful Set controller.
+Each Pod will decide which portion to look at as it's initializing, based on information provided by the StatefulSet controller.

 #### Services